valeryozenne/Cardiac-Structure-Database/Article-4/README.md

 # Cardiac-Structure-Database

-Material for the article "" will be uploaded on the zenodo platform in November 2022 (really soon).
+Material for the article "" will be uploaded on the zenodo platform in January 2023 (hopefully really soon).
 The link is indicated at the bottom of this page.

 Additionnal materials including data and codes for dwi and tractography processing.